Chart Color Schemes

 Noosa Heads demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Noosa Heads has a higher educational attainment than broader benchmarks.
-36.6% of its residents aged 15+ have university qualifications, compared to 20.6% in the rest of Queensland and 24.9% in the SA4 region.
-Bachelor degrees are most common at 26.0%, followed by postgraduate qualifications (7.4%) and graduate diplomas (3.2%).
-Vocational credentials are also prevalent, with 33.4% of residents aged 15+ holding them - advanced diplomas at 15.0% and certificates at 18.4%.
+Noosa Heads has a notably higher educational attainment than broader benchmarks.
+Among residents aged 15 and above, 36.6% have university qualifications, compared to 20.6% in the rest of Queensland and 24.9% in the SA4 region.
+This educational advantage is reflected in various degrees: bachelor degrees lead at 26.0%, followed by postgraduate qualifications at 7.4% and graduate diplomas at 3.2%.
+Vocational credentials are also prevalent, with 33.4% of residents aged 15 and above holding such qualifications, including advanced diplomas at 15.0% and certificates at 18.4%.

 Frequently Asked Questions - Education